 FLUSH!

-There are many situations and topics in life that you can have discussions about, but when it comes to the recognition of shady behaviour and what in fact might be repeat shadiness, it’s time to stop discussing, get to flushing.
-Your boundaries are yours to uphold and if someone would go to the trouble of busting them, you having a chat about it is only going to give the impression that you’re not really that serious and are open to having them crossed again.
+There are many situations and topics in life that you can have discussions about.
+However, when it comes to recognising shady behaviour and what in fact might be repeat shadiness, it’s time to stop discussing, get to flushing.
+Your boundaries are yours to uphold.
+If someone would go to the trouble of busting them, having a chat about it is only going to give the impression that you’re not really that serious and are open to their crossing your boundaries again.

 Your job in life isn’t to raise adults from the ground up.
-If you don’t think that a person knows the fundamental difference between right and wrong and you feel that they lack an affinity with basic respect, it’s time to step.
+If you don’t think somebody knows the fundamental difference between right and wrong and you feel they lack an affinity with basic respect, it’s time to step.

-When a reader asked me what she should do after discovering that her commitment dodging ‘boyfriend’ had stayed with another woman for three days (it’s not the first time he’s done this) and he was refusing to discuss it, I replied, “You don’t discuss him being away with another woman; you flush his ass fast.”
+When a reader asked me what she should do after discovering that her commitment dodging ‘boyfriend’ had stayed with another woman for three days (it’s not the first time he’s done this) and he was refusing to discuss it, I replied, “You don’t discuss his being away with another woman.
+You flush his ass, fast.”

 Sometimes you have to ask: What is there to discuss?
-More importantly, it’s time to ask, what the beejaysus are you doing ‘discussing’ boundary busting behaviour?
+More importantly, it’s time to ask, what in the bejaysus are you doing ‘discussing’ boundary-busting behaviour?

 There is no explanation that covers screwing someone else for a few days.
 What are they going to say?
 “I forgot my way home….
-I was held hostage by a sex crazed woman/man for a few days… I ran out of clean drawers… I was so afraid to tell you after the first day that I decided to stay for another couple of days…”?
+I was held hostage by a sex-crazed woman/man for a few days… I ran out of clean drawers… Baby, I was so afraid to tell you after the first day, I stayed another couple of days…”?

 Discussing says:

-• I want you to explain this to me and make me feel better about it so that I can go back to deluding myself about you.
+• I want you to explain this to me.
+Make me feel better about it so I can go back to deluding myself about you.

-• I’ve personalised your actions and so I want to discuss this so I can find out what I did wrong.
+• I’ve personalised your actions, and I want to discuss this so I can find out what I did wrong.

 • Let’s negotiate.